 III: COMPUTER AIDED PLANNING METHODOLOGY FOR RAPID & MASSIVE IMPLEMENTATION: This methodology is based on free pilot projects so that the poorest populations and young entrepreneurs can participate.
 The most innovative aspect of our methodology is that it uses a "Hub Factory" to produce a complete smart hub in about an hour, create a community center in about a day, a village in two days, and a regional SGV in about a week (Smart Solomon was created in a week!).
-This acceleration changes the dynamics of our projects [14].
+This acceleration changes the

 IV: ACADEMIC RESEARCH TO DEVELOP AN ADVANCED "HUB FACTORY" TO QUICKLY PRODUCE HIGHLY SPECIALIZED AND SOPHISTICATED SMART HUBS: We have developed a Hub Factory that supports the aforementioned computer aided planning methodology.
 This factory, called SPACE (Strategic Planning, Architecture, Controls and Education) uses an extensive array of latest developments in "additive" manufacturing, AI, Big Data, gamification, business patterns, technology patterns, and management patterns.
 SPACE is a research prototype that is being extended and enriched because of its use in deploying and managing the growing SGV (60 hubs in 15 countries at present).
-Several research papers have been written about SPACE.
-[15, 5, 6, 7, 8, 9]
+Several research papers have been written about SPACE [28, 9, 10, 11, 12, 13, 14].